WebDevGirl/VMRouter/README.md

 Comp 429 - Networking Virtual Router Class Project

 =============================================================================================
-Note: for now the program exits after it's done processing commands if redirecting the input with <
+12/6/12
+Added method to VRMUtil to create sample data.
+Max 1024 bytes
 =============================================================================================
-The router shell now executes system commands either in Windows or Linux i.e. ls, dir /?
+The router shell now executes system commands either in Windows or Linux i.e. ls, dir options are passed to the system as well.
 Note: some commands are meaningless since a new temporary command shell has to be invoked for example: trying to change directories has no effect on the current runtime environment since it was executed in a temporary shell